madarp/jimmyjohn/README.md

 # jimmyjohn
-An experiment in Machine Learning object recognition, to detect a Jimmy John's delivery vehicle on a IP surveillance camera.
-Tensorflow is the ML framework being used.
+Using the [object_detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) of the [Tensorflow](https://www.tensorflow.org/) machine learning framework, we train a neural network model to detect a Jimmy John's delivery vehicle on a IP surveillance camera.
+The model is then exported to run on a [Movidius Neural Compute](https://developer.movidius.com/) device to perform detections on a IP surveillance camera RTSP video stream in realtime.

 # Objectives
+ - Learn the tensorflow object_detection API and training pipeline.
  - Determine if there is any _value_ in detecting custom objects in a fixed camera view.
  - What is the minimum accuracy needed to make object detection valuable?
  - How much training data is needed to produce desired accuracy?